-In his news release, Jesse Slome, executive director of the American Association for Long-Term Care Insurance, details the total of long-term care insurance claims paid in 2017.
-It’s $9.2 billion.
+In his 2019 industry update, Jesse Slome, executive director of the American Association for Long-Term Care Insurance, reported that LTC insurance claims paid in 2018 totaled $10.3 billion.

 Sounds like a lot, doesn’t it?
 Well, it’s not.
 It’s barely a fraction of the estimated costs.

 According to a report published by the SCAN Foundation, private long-term care insurance accounted for less than 1% of the nearly $725 billion spent annually on long-term care.

 State and federal government programs through Medicare, Medicaid and other government agencies fund about 29%.

 Families’ out-of-pocket costs and unpaid expenses fund the remaining 70%.